ncolomer/energy-monitor/README.md

 - configure the system to enable SPI and UART via the [`raspi-config`](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) helper
 - intall `libopenjp2-7` and `libtiff5` packages using command `apt-get install -y libopenjp2-7 libtiff5`
 - ensure user `pi` belongs to group `spi`, `gpio` and `dialout` using command `usermod -aG spi,gpio,dialout pi`
-- install energy-monitor python package with `pip install {wheel url}`.
+- install energy-monitor Python package with `pip install {wheel url}`.
   You can get the wheel url from the [Github Release](https://github.com/ncolomer/energy-monitor/releases) section.
 - run the application with the `energy-monitor` binary.
   You can override configuration via environment variable using syntax `env CONFIG1=VALUE1 CONFIG2=VALUE ... energy-monitor`.
   See [Configuration](#Configuration) section below for a full list of overridable configuration.

 For advanced users:
-- install the python application in a virtualenv
+- install the Python application in a virtualenv
 - use a systemd service to launch the application at startup

 ### Configuration